yuliyayoncheva/yuliyayoncheva.github.io/README.md

 [Learning Systems Designer](https://med.nyu.edu/faculty/yuliya-n-yoncheva) 🧭 [Human-AI Interaction Researcher](https://github.com/yuliyayoncheva/chatbots)

-I research the dance between artificial and human intelligence in education, centering on amplifying **human agency** with machines aiding feedback and growth.
-My work builds with those who believe technology should handle computations so learners and educators can focus on context and connection.
+I research the dance between artificial and human intelligence in education, centered on amplifying **human agency** as machines aid feedback and growth.

+Building with those who believe technology should handle computations so learners and educators can focus on context and connection.

 🌱 Research Areas
 ---------